Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 The site is closed on Mondays all year round.

-You might also want to read: Archaeological Sites in Crete.
+You might also want to read about other archaeological sites in Crete

 Sfinari Beach